prijani/SpotifyDataSetAnalysis/README.md

 # Spotify Track Analysis and Popularity Prediction

 This project explores a dataset of over 110,000 Spotify tracks to identify the mathematical patterns that drive musical popularity.
-Using Python's statistical and machine learning libraries, the study analyzes audio features (such as danceability, energy, and valence) to predict hits and group tracks into distinct musical categories.
+Using Python's statistical and machine learning libraries, the study analyzes audio features (such as danceability, energy, and valence) to predict hits and group tracks into distinct musical categories and audio features and to determine the relationship with popularity based on catchiness.

 ## Dataset

 The data used in this project is the **Spotify Tracks Dataset** sourced from [Kaggle](https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset).
 It contains 114,000+ tracks with 21 columns of metadata and audio-engineered features provided by the Spotify Web API.

+## Setup Instructions

+Download the dataset from Kaggle (linked above) or our cleaned version (cleaned_spotify.csv) found in the Preprocessing&Visual file.
+In the IDE of your choice, ensure you have done "pip install pandas numpy matplotlib seaborn scikit-learn statsmodels scipy".
+Afterwards, you can download and run the files.

-## Repository Structure
+## Repository Structure/Methodology

 ### 1. Preprocessing&Visual.ipynb